Mike111222/Hello-Microverse-Project/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: And then change it accordingly

 <!--
 Example commands: